symfony/symfony-docs/introduction/http_fundamentals.rst

 your server is *always* to understand text requests and return text responses.

 Symfony is built from the ground up around that reality.
 Whether you realize it or not, HTTP is something you use every day.
-With Symfony, you'll learn how to master it.
+With Symfony, you will learn how to master it.

 .. index::